Alpine A110 Review 2024

 There’s emergency brake assist, driver and passenger airbags, traction and stability control systems, while its agility and those strong brakes should help it avoid an accident in the first place.
 There’s no spare wheel, a victim of Alpine’s obsessive weight saving, instead you get an inflation kit and some gloop to fix punctures.

-The entry Pure model does without parking sensors front or rear, as these are a cost option.
-The next model, the A110 Legende gains front and rear parking sensors, as well as a reversing camera.
+The entry Pure model did without parking sensors front or rear - they were a cost option.
+The next model, the A110 Legende gained front and rear parking sensors, as well as a reversing camera.
 Oddly, the highest price model, the A110S loses the reversing camera from its specification.

 MPG and fuel costs: What does an Alpine A110 cost to run?